jtouzy/nordic/README.md

 ### Writing your own dao classes

 You can customize your dao instances with your additional functions by overriding Dao class.
-You must provide an entity() static function to allow Nordic to retrieve the linked table.
+You must provide an entity() static function to allow nordic to retrieve the linked table.

 ```javascript
 const { Dao } = require('nordic')